ThatXliner/relaX/README.md

 Currently, this package is not available on the Python Package Index (PyPi).

-But there are otheer installation options available.
+But there are other installation options available.

 #### via `git clone`